 The Accountant VII has extensive experience in fund accounting and administrative functions.
-Tenure is 17.5 years with the State of Texas.
-In addition to several other administrative functions, this employee serves as the agency's lead in budgeting and financial reporting, HR, payroll and benefits coordinator, risk manager, business manager and is a Certified Texas Purchaser and a Certified HR.
+With a tenure of 19.5 years with the State of Texas.
+In addition to several other administrative functions, this employee serves as the agency's lead in budgeting and financial reporting, HR, payroll and benefits coordinator, risk manager, business manager and is a Certified Texas Purchaser and a Certified HR Officer.